Atlas-Night-Out/Xdrip-AndroidAps-Nightscout-readthetips/README.md

 # Xdrip-AndroidAps-Nightscout-readthetips
-Tips to help you setup easier in the following Xdrip-AndroidAps-Nightscout
+Tips to help you setup easier on the following  software packages Xdrip-AndroidAps-Nightscout